 The Centre City Levy is a financial tool used to pool levy charges collected from developers to fund local public infrastructure within the Centre City Plan Area.
-The intent is to mitigate the potential burden on any one development resulting from the need to front end the necessary upgrades to service not only their development but the surrounding area as well.
+The intent is to mitigate and distribute the potential burden on any one development resulting from the need to advance the necessary upgrades to service the subject development, but also a benefitting area as well.
 The City collects funds that are used to pay for all or part of the capital costs of the construction, upgrading and replacement of infrastructure.
-Funds can be used for water and sanitary sewer mains, and non-utility related infrastructure required for, or impacted by, a proposed development in the Centre City Plan Area.
-This area is made up of the Downtown Plan area and the Beltline Area Redevelopment Plan area as shown in Attachment 1.
+Specific funds are collected for water and sanitary sewer mains, and non-utility related infrastructure required for, or impacted by, a proposed development in the Centre City Plan Area.
+This Centre City Plan Area is made up of the Downtown Plan area and the Beltline Area Redevelopment Plan area as shown in Attachment 1.

-The Centre City Levy program collects levies for 'local' infrastructure that reflects requirements usually placed on a specific development.
-This is different from the city-wide Off-Site Levy Bylaw program.
-Funds from the Off-Site Levy program are collected to fund major capital infrastructure on a city-wide basis such as water or wastewater treatment facilities or major interchanges.
+The Centre City Levy program collects levies for 'local' infrastructure that are usually requirements placed on an individual triggering development.
+This is different from the city-wide Off-Site Levy Bylaw program, where funds from developers are collected to fund major capital infrastructure on a city-wide basis such as water or wastewater treatment facilities or major road projects.
 The Centre City Levy's local utility and non-utility infrastructure includes water, sanitary, transit, transportation, fire, police, recreation, libraries, park upgrades and greenways.

-The Centre City Levy is collected from all development projects in the Centre City Plan Area on a linear basis, calculated using the length of parcel's frontage.
-It allows for the sharing of infrastructure costs amongst several development projects in order to not hinder any one project with the total cost impact.
+The Centre City Levy is collected from all development projects in the Centre City Plan Area on a linear east/west frontage basis, calculated using the length of parcel's frontage.
+It allows for the sharing of infrastructure costs among all development projects in the Centre City Plan Area in order to not burden any one project with the total cost impact.
 The levy is collected through the subdivision or development permit process.
-The following table shows the amount collected per linear meter of parcel frontage, calculated along avenues only.
+The following table shows the amount collected per linear meter of parcel frontage, calculated along avenues running east/west only.
 Each type of infrastructure has a different amount collected, as follows: